-Last year, the Society for Social Work and Research Conference in Washington, DC, the American Academy of Social Work and Social Welfare (AASWSW) unveiled its 12 Grand Challenges for Social Work with a bold call to action to help solve the toughest problems facing our society today.
+Last year, at the Society for Social Work and Research Conference in Washington, DC, the American Academy of Social Work and Social Welfare (AASWSW) unveiled its 12 Grand Challenges for Social Work with a bold call to action to help solve the toughest problems facing our society today.

-When we reflect and take inventory of our ever changing society, a path of progress towards justice and equality can be seen on the horizon.
+When we reflect and take inventory of our ever changing society, a path of progress toward justice and equality can be seen on the horizon.
 However, we must be diligent in identifying those challenges and barriers that may retard our progress and growth while increasing inequality for our most vulnerable citizens.

 In September 2015, the United Nations unveiled 17 Global Goals for Sustained Development in an effort to end extreme poverty, fight inequality and injustice, and fix global climate change by 2030.
 The idea behind the global goals was to identify areas with the ability to affect the most change.
 Then, microtarget those areas through individual, organizational, and governmental action in order to maximize impact and improve outcomes.